TeyKra/Data-Lakes/README.md

 Class weights uploaded to S3.
 ```

-Check if the files are into the staging layer:
+Check if the files are into the staging bucket:
 ```bash
 morgan@macbook-air-de-senechal Data-Lakes % aws --endpoint-url=http://localhost:4566 s3 ls s3://staging/ --recursive